4ohms/DefenseAgainstTheDarkArts/class_outlines.md

 # Tuesday, January 23th: Networking 101
 * The really hard problems in Security
 	- Sexual harassment and gender
-	- Attribution
+* Why study networking?
-	- Software security
+	- Basics
-* The "Trinity of Trouble" by Gary McGraw
+  - The "Trinity of Trouble" by Gary McGraw
     - Complexity
     - Extensibility
     - Connectivity
-* Why study networking?
 	- The "Connectivity" issue
 	- Where the "cool stuff" happens
 	- The cyber attribution problem => https://twitter.com/thegrugq/status/706545282645757952